SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Given sufficient collision resistance of the digest operator, the digest of an ordered concatenation is not subject to a birthday attack on its concatenated elements [[30]][[31]][[32]][[42]][[47]].

-In compact form, the value of the selective disclosure the top-level attribute section, `a`, field is set to the aggregated value *A*.
-This aggregate *A* makes a blinded cryptographic commitment to the ordered elements in the list,
+In compact form, the value of the selectively disclosable top-level attribute section, `a`, field is set to the aggregated value *A*.
+This aggregate *A* makes a blinded cryptographic commitment to the all the ordered elements in the list,

 *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*.

-Moreover because each *a<sub>i</sub>* element also makes a blinded commitment to its block's attribute value(s), disclosure of any given *a<sub>i</sub>* element does not expose or disclose any discoverable information detail about either its own or another block's attribute value(s).
+Moreover because each *a<sub>i</sub>* element also makes a blinded commitment to its block's (SAD) attribute value(s), disclosure of any given *a<sub>i</sub>* element does not expose or disclose any discoverable information detail about either its own or another block's attribute value(s).
 Therefore one may safely disclose the full list of *a<sub>i</sub>* elements without exposing the blinded block attribute values.

 Proof of inclusion in the list consists of checking the list for a matching value.
 A computationally efficient way to do this is to create a hash table or B-tree of the list and then check for inclusion via lookup in the hash table or B-tree.

+To protect against later forgery given a later compromise of the signing keys of the Issuer, the issuer MUST anchor an issuance proof digest seal to the ACDC in its KEL.
+This seal binds the signing key state to the issuance.
+There are two cases.
+In the first case, an issuance/revocation registry is used.
+In the second case, an issuance/revocation registry is not used.

+When the ACDC is registered using an issuance/revocation TEL (Transaction Event Log) then the issuance proof seal digest is the SAID of the issuance (inception) event in the ACDC's TEL entry.
+The issuance event in the TEL includes the SAID of the ACDC.
+This binds the ACDC to the issuance proof seal in the Issuer's KEL through the TEL entry.

+When the ACDC is not registered using an issuance/revocation TEL then the issuance proof seal digest is the SAID of the ACDC itself.

+In either case, this issuance proof seal makes a verifiable binding between the issuance of the ACDC and the key state of the Issuer at the time of issuance.
+Because aggregated value *A* provided as the attribute section, `a`, field, value is bound to the SAID of the ACDC which is also bound to the key state via the issuance proof seal, the attribute details of each attribute block are also bound to the key state.

+The requirement of an anchored issuance proof seal means that the forger Must first successfully publish in the KEL of the issuer an inclusion proof digest seal bound to a forged ACDC.
+This makes any forgery attempt detectable.
+To elaborate, the only way to successfully publish such a seal is in a subsequent interaction event in a KEL that has not yet changed its key state via a rotation event.
+Whereas any KEL that has changed its key state via a rotation must be forked before the rotation.
+This makes the forgery attempt either both detectable and recoverable via rotation in any KEL that has not yet changed its key state or detectable as duplicity in any KEL that has changed its key state.
+In any event, the issuance proof seal ensures detectability of any later attempt at forgery using compromised keys.

-Given the aggregate value *A* appearing as the compact value of the top-level `a*` field, the selective disclosure of the attribute at index *j* may be proven to the disclosee with four items of information.
+Given that aggregate value *A* appears as the compact value of the top-level attribute section, `a*`, field, the selective disclosure of the attribute at index *j* may be proven to the disclosee with four items of information.
 These are:

 * The actual detailed disclosed attribute block itself (at index *j*) with all its fields.
 * The list of all attribute block digests, *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]* that includes *a<sub>j</sub>*.
-* The ACDC in compact form with attribute section, `a`, field value set to *A*.
+* The ACDC in compact form with attribute section, `a`, field value set to aggregate *A*.
 * The signature(s), *s*, of the Issuee on the ACDC's top-level SAID, `d`, field.

 The actual detailed disclosed attribute block is only disclosed after the disclosee has agreed to the terms of the rules section.
 Therefore, in the event the potential disclosee declines to accept the terms of disclosure, then a presentation of the compact version of the ACDC and/or the list of attribute digests, *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*. does not provide any point of correlation to any of the attribute values themselves.
 The attributes of block *j* are hidden by *a<sub>j</sub>* and the list of attribute digests *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]* is hidden by the aggregate *A*.
+The partial disclosure needed to enable chain-link confidentiality does not leak any of the selectively disclosable details.

 The disclosee may then verify the disclosure by:
-* computing *a<sub>j</sub>* on the disclosed attributed block details.
+* computing *a<sub>j</sub>* on the selectively disclosed attribute block details.
 * confirming that the computed *a<sub>j</sub>* appears in the provided list *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*.
 * computing *A* from the provided list *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*.
 * confirming that the computed *A* matches the *A* of the attribute section, `a`, field value in the provided ACDC.